fresh-milkshake/zip-cracker/readme.md

 ## Installation

-You can download the precompiled binaries for Linux, ~~macOS~~, and Windows from the [Releases](https://github.com/fresh-milkshake/zip-cracker/releases) page.
+You can download the precompiled binaries for Windows from the [Releases](https://github.com/fresh-milkshake/zip-cracker/releases) page.
 Extract the archive and place the binary in a directory listed in your system's `PATH` environment variable for easy access.

 ## Usage